griddb/docs-en/manuals/GridDB_QuickStartGuide.md

 ---
 # Using RPM

-We have confirmed the operation on CentOS 7.6.
+We have confirmed the operation on CentOS 7.9.

 #### :warning: Note
+- Please install Python3 in advance.
 - When you install this package, a gsadm OS user are created in the OS.
 Execute the operating command as the gsadm user.
    Example
    ```